-Everyone’s experience is different but for some people, receiving a diagnosis of Parkinson’s is almost a relief as they finally have a reason for the symptoms they have been experiencing.
+Everyone’s experience is different, but receiving a Parkinson's diagnosis may almost be a relief for some people as they finally have a reason for the symptoms they have been experiencing.
 For others though the diagnosis may be met with a sense of disbelief, of shock or of ‘why me?’.

 It may be hard to absorb a lot of information initially, and it is usually a good idea to see your doctor again a couple of weeks after your diagnosis.
 This gives you an opportunity to ask questions that you might have wished to ask when you were diagnosed, but didn’t think about at the time.